-Depreciation is a term used to describe the drop in value of an asset (such as a car) over time.
-In the following guide, we explain what depreciation is and how it could affect your car finance agreement.
+Depreciation is a term used to describe the decrease in value of an asset (such as a car) over time.

-If you own an asset, the likelihood is that it will depreciate in value with age or use.
-Although a few specific assets such as homes and classic cars may appreciate i.e. increase in value, most others will lose value the older they get.
+If you own an asset, the likelihood is that it will depreciate with age or use.
+Although a few specific assets such as homes and classic cars may appreciate i.e. increase in value.
+However, most others will lose value the older they get.

 Yes!
-Unfortunately if you like new things then the depreciation that you incur will be high.
+Unfortunately, if you like new things then the depreciation that you incur will be high.
 It's a common fact that products lose value when they’ve already been owned or used by someone else.
 The heavier the use, the more value will be lost.
 The only things that tend to appreciate are homes, but this will depend on where you live and the state of the market.
-For instance, research conducted by Halifax shows that over the last 20 years house prices in the UK have increased by 306%.

 When it comes to a Hire Purchase car finance arrangement, depreciation does not affect this type of finance as you will own the car outright by the end of the agreement.
-You may need to watch out for negative equity if you do not complete the finance agreement, but the vast majority of people will pay off the full finance amount on the car, so this is not an issue.
+You may need to watch out for negative equity if you do not complete the finance agreement, but most people will pay off the full finance amount on the car, so this is not an issue.

 How does residual value affect my leasing agreement?